 Tide tables and solunar tables for sport fishers in Newby Shoal.
 Find out the forecast for high tides and low tides before setting out to fish, and other fishing-related data such as the lunar phase, tidal coefficient, sun and moon rising and setting times, hours of maximum fish activity, weather conditions in Newby Shoal ...

 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Crescent.
-Today we have 11 hours and 47 minutes of sun.
-The solar transit is at 12:56 pm and the length of time the moon will be visible will be 11 hours and 52 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we had 12 hours and 18 minutes of sun.
+The solar transit was at 1:05 pm and the length of time the moon will be visible will be 11 hours and 21 minutes.

-The tidal coefficient today is 65 (average).
-At noon the tidal coefficient increases to 70 to end the day with a tidal coefficient of 73.
-The tide heights today are 3.1 m, 1.9 m, 2.7 m and 0.9 m.
+The tidal coefficient today is 82, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 84 to end the day with a tidal coefficient of 86.
+The tide heights today are 3.4 m, 1.0 m, 3.8 m and 1.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Newby Shoal which is of 4.4 m and a minimum height of -0.3 m.